eulerbrick/quoteMe/README.md

 # quoteMe
-web tool for collecting quotes and othe text references from around the web
+a small web tool for collecting quotes and other text references from around the web